YoYolops/mlp/README.md

 # Multilayer Perceptron - MLP
 Today is may 16th, 2025.
 I'll **TRY** to build a multilayer perceptron from the ground up with rust.
 This repository will only go public if i succeed :)

+This is suposed to be a development diary, to keep me inspired.
+Nothing else.
+Lower any expectations.

 ### THE PLAN
 I will use [the MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) to train my perceptron to be able to recognize handwritten digits.